pharmbio/ptp-project/exp/20180426-wo-drugbank/journal.md

 - [x] Fix bug: We want to select drugbank molecules for removal, that actually are available in ExcapeDB, so that we can use it to validate both excapedb active/nonactive, and drugbank approved/withdrawn.
+- [x] Add cost values for gene names not in the "bowes44min100percls_small" dataset, from exp/20180326-fillup-propertrain/res/final_models_summary_sorted.tsv